AurelioAguirre/Quick-git/README.md

 ## License

-This project is licensed under the GPL3.0 License.
+This project is licensed under the MIT License.
 ```